Purse repair rings 0.30mm, 1.18mm I.D.

 Therefore, anyone who makes precious metal micromaille without welding or soldering the rings

 should rethink their approach.
-The rest of us should avoid it.
+The rest of us should avoid buying it.

 Precious metals are weak and small sizes can be real bad.